-Park City can be a pricy place to hang out.
-There are plenty of expensive hotels, restaurants, and activities to enjoy while you are in town.
+Park City can be a pricey place to hang out.
+There are plenty of expensive lodging, restaurants, and activities to enjoy while you are in town.
 But a trip to Park City doesn’t have to drain your wallet.
 There are plenty of budget-conscious activities to enjoy in the mountains.
 In fact, here is a list of several Park City highlights that cost nothing at all.
 Try these great activities, absolutely free!

 Park City Farmers Market

 There’s nothing more wholesome than a good farmers market.
 As it so happens, Park City has an amazing farmers market, every Wednesday from 12 p.m. – 6 p.m. at the Canyons Village, just off state Route 224.
 Aside from the mountains of perfectly ripe produce, you’ll find dozens of artists, vendors, food trucks, and more.
 There is a ton to see, do, and taste.
 It doesn’t cost anything to enjoy the market, but you might just find yourself leaving with a bag of fresh greens or juicy fruits.

 Music is important in Park City.
 There are a disproportionate number of musical venues dotted around town, and each summer sees them filled to the brim with a variety of excellent concert series, many of them entirely free of charge.
 Whether you like funk, folk, bluegrass, country, soul, rock, or something else, odds are that Park City has a concert series with your name on it.
 There are at least a half-dozen amphitheaters offering a variety of musical fare each summer, usually starting in June.
 Concerts are spread through the week, and generally occur on a recurring weekly basis at each venue.
 There are a couple of paid concert series running through the summer, for those interested.
 For those interested in a cost-lite experience, though, there is no end to the smorgasbord of great local and touring options.